-The University of Dayton, through the academic programs and other campus-wide initiatives, has been a center of programming, education, and dialogue about human rights since 1998.
-Read below about our engagement in a variety of venues.
+The University of Dayton, through our academic programs and other campus-wide initiatives, has been a center of programming, education, and dialogue about human rights since 1998.
+Read below to learn more about our engagement in a variety of venues.

 The Archbishop Oscar Romero Human Rights Award & Symposium

 The number of distinguished human rights advocates who have come to the university to accept the Archbishop Oscar Romero Human Rights Award attests to the international acclaim of the university’s human rights initiatives.
 Established to honor an individual or organization whose work has contributed substantially to the promotion of the dignity of the human person and the alleviation of the suffering of the human family, the Award has been bestowed 6 times since 1999.
 The Archbishop Romero Human Rights Symposium, conducted on the occasion of the Award ceremony, is a public dialogue among distinguished human rights scholars and advocates.Top

 Human Rights Studies faculty at UD collaborate in conferences, programs and other events that give positive impact at a local, national and international level: